phx/phxutils/README.md

 This repo will be a place for me to keep them up-to-date and document what they do.

-The structure that I'm going to try to create will be an individual folder for each script with a `README.md` documenting what the script does.
-Additionally, there will be a `bin` directory where I will try to symlink all of the actual scripts for easy importing into your `$PATH`.
+The structure includes an individual folder for each script with a `README.md` documenting what the script does.
+Additionally, there will be a `bin` directory where I will symlink all of the actual scripts for easy importing into your `$PATH`.

+This project is also maintained on PyPi for easy installation via `pip`.

 For more information, browse to the subfolders to view the individual README files.